This document covers building a TCW database for a single species. Terminology:

 a good location to put all annoDB files.

-blast results in uniblast subdirectory.
-Blast files are NOT removed as they may be reused.
+step puts all hit results in hitResults subdirectory.
+Hit files are NOT removed as they may be reused.

 command line instead of through the interface.